fiware-cybercaptor/mulval/doc/manual.md

 * -v: output the graph in .csv and .pdf format
 * -p: perform deep trimming on the attack graph to improve visualization (SHOULD NOT BE INVOKED IN PRODUCTION USE)
 * --nometric: do not show the metric information

+### Notes ###

+1. Avoid using non-alphanumeric characters when passing parameters.
+Characters to avoid include: colons ":".
+But it is probably not an exhaustive list)